A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 Holmes answered.

-during his abduction than he believes.
-It certainly seems to have
+injured during his abduction than he believes.
+It certainly

-affected his short term memory: P.212: " 'You must tell
+seems to have affected his short term memory: P.212: "

-Elizabeth...' " And Nell goes on to tell all she knows about
+name is Elizabeth...' " And Nell goes on to tell all she

-the reporter Nellie Bly, alias 'Pink', how she was encountered in a
+knows about the reporter Nellie Bly, alias 'Pink', how she was

 P.72: Perhaps it's not surprising when you consider that she had 14 brothers and sisters, but Pink does seem to have trouble remembering her brother's name, which changes within a few lines from Albert: "My brother Albert and I jumped between them..." to Alfred: "I testified and so did Alfred"